Issyanofsky/devops/linux/README.md

 ## free
   free [options]
   display system memory usage.
+## ip addr
+  ip addr -  display the IP addresses assigned to all network interfaces on your system.
 ## parted
   (sudo parted -l) -  list the partition tables of all storage devices on your system.
 ## swapon